dr-richard-barker/GeneLabUserManual/README.md

 ## GSEA
 [Link to read about GSEA](https://www.pnas.org/doi/10.1073/pnas.0506580102)

-GSEA stands for gene set enrichment analysis and is a method that identifies classes of genes that are over represented in a large set of genes.
-It is a method that uses a statistical approach to identify significantly enriched or depleted groups of genes.
-On the GeneLab visualization portal there is a GSEA section for each study with various tabs of information.
-Within that GSEA section, there are multiple aspects that a user can alter.

-Welcome to the Gene Set Enrichment Analysis (GSEA) section.
 GSEA stands for gene set enrichment analysis, a method to identify gene groups that are overrepresented in a large gene set.
 It uses statistics to pinpoint significantly enriched or depleted gene classes.

 On the Gene Lab Visualization Portal, you'll find a dedicated GSEA section for each study.
 Within this GSEA section, there are various parameters you can customize: